Code Review #7227

 As for the articulated and dual-headed thing, are you sure that's possible?
 I checked again, and the specs say to set the dual-headed flag to 0 for articulated vehicles/vehicle parts.
 I'm not sure I understand how you're imagining it either; it sounds like extra vehicles would be inserted after the third-to-last articulated part, but would that work graphically, including the extra curve views?

-#6 Updated by Eddi almost 5 years ago
+#6 Updated by Eddi over 5 years ago

 no, it's currently not supported, but it may be possible to implement.